celo-org/celo-l2-node-docker-compose/README.md

 CHALLENGER__PRIVATE_KEY="0x0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef" # modify to your key
 ```

-The `CHALLENGER__PRIVATE_KEY` should correspond to an address that has challenger permission on the network's
+The `CHALLENGER__PRIVATE_KEY` must correspond to an address that has challenger permissions on the network’s dispute-game access-manager contract and is funded with at least the required challenge bond.
-`AccessManager` contract and that is funded for at least (but better multiples of) covering the challenge bond.
+It is recommended that this address be funded with a multiple of the challenge bond amount.

 ### Optional changes

 ```
-# Reduce the load on the L1 node, since game timeouts are on the scale of days, this is generally okay for network security.
+# Reduces load on the L1 node.
+Since game timeouts are on the order of days, this is generally acceptable from a network security perspective.
-# Note however, that submitting challenges is on a first-come basis, so increasing this to a higher value than other
+# Note, however, that submitting challenges is on a first-come, first-served basis.
+Configuring a higher value than other
-# operators will lead to very likely not being able to be the one submitting the challenge.
+# operators will significantly reduce the likelihood of being the one to submit the challenge.
-# This also means that lowering this value increases the chance to successfully submit a challenge, but increases load on the L1 node.
+# Conversely, lowering this value increases the probability of successfully submitting a challenge, but also increases load on the L1 node.
 CHALLENGER__FETCH_INTERVAL_SECONDS=120

-# use a specific version of the challenger image
+# Use a specific version of the challenger image
 IMAGE_TAG__CHALLENGER=v1.0.0

-# start the monitoring services (grafana, prometheus, influxdb)
+# Start the monitoring services (Grafana, Prometheus, Influxdb)
 MONITORING_ENABLED=true

-# configure the exposed ports for the metrics to non-defaults
+# Configure the exposed ports for the metrics to non-defaults
 PORT__PROMETHEUS=9091
 ```